unbit/uwsgi-docs/JVM.rst

 The fork() problem and multithreading
 *************************************

-The JVM is not for friendly.
+The JVM is not fork() friendly.
 If you load a virtual machine in the master and then you fork() (like generally you do in other languages) the children JVM will be broken (this is mainly because threads required by the JVM are not inherited).

 For that reason a JVM for each worker, mule and spooler is spawned.